TYPO3/tailor/README.md

 All commands, requesting the TER API, provide the `-r, --raw` option.
 If set, the raw result will be returned.
-This can be used for further processing e.g. by using some JSON processor.
+This can be used for further processing, e.g. by using some JSON processor.

 Most of the commands require an extension key to work with.
 The extension key is determined in the following order: